How to Plan a Fundraising Event: 13 Steps to Raise More

 Need fundraising inspiration?
 Check out our list of amazing fundraising event ideas to find an event that aligns perfectly with your audience and goals.

-3. Establish your fundraising event budget.
+3. Set a realistic fundraising event budget.

-Although event fundraising software may seem like a considerable investment, the right tool will provide value to your organization for years to come.
+The right event fundraising software will make planning your fundraiser a breeze.
 Look for a comprehensive event fundraising solution that offers all the features you need to pull off a successful event, including:

-Event management
+Event Management

 Whether you’re hoping to host an event in-person, online, or as a hybrid combination of the two, your fundraising software should make it simple to run events of all types year-round.
 Specifically, your software should empower your nonprofit to seamlessly sell custom ticket packages and manage RSVPs, offer contactless check-in and check-out, create table groups and oversee seating, and leverage real-time analytics to enhance your strategy.